 Real people are rarely depicted unless suitably disguised so that they hopefully wouldn’t recognise themselves although retaining their basic characteristics.
 Occasionally a recognisable friend appears somewhere and I sometimes include myself, or at least someone a little like me and similarly my wife Ginny.

 As already mentioned with The Wellington Boot Tread Cutting Company, real places are occasionally adapted to suit a picture.
-The PBLR Cloisters railway terminus at Whiminster for instance, (right) is shown alongside a building not unlike Sherborne Minster in Dorset, although the grassed area beyond the church is more reminiscent of Wells or Salisbury.
-The real Sherborne Minster is shown on the left.
+The PBLR Cloisters railway terminus at Whiminster for instance, (right) is shown alongside a building not unlike Sherborne Abbey in Dorset, although the grassed area beyond the church is more reminiscent of Wells or Salisbury.
+The real Sherborne Abbey is shown on the left.
 It had taken me some years to find the right location for this picture and even when I did there was no way of elevating myself to the required height above the scene so lots of photographs were taken from ground level and plenty of artistic licence was used.
 The actual cloisters themselves were built by the railway company so that the station would blend in with the surroundings!